MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-change-sqlserver.md

 ---

-# Upgrade the SQL Server instance that your environment is using
+# Upgrade the SQL Server instance of Microsoft Dynamics 365 Finance + Operations (on-premises) environments

 This topic covers how you can upgrade the SQL Server instance or cluster that your environment is using.
-You'll need to go through this process if you want to upgrade from one major version of SQL to another and don't want to do an in-place upgrade.
+You'll need to go through this process if you want to upgrade from one major version of SQL to another and don't want to do an [in-place upgrade](/sql/database-engine/install-windows/choose-a-database-engine-upgrade-method.md)

 ## Prerequisites for upgrading the version of Microsoft SQL Server

 ### Upgrade from Microsoft SQL Server 2016 to Microsoft SQL Server 2019

-Your environment must be on application version 10.0.21 or above.
-Additionally, the LocalAgent present in your environment also has to be on version 2.7.0 or higher.
+- The environment must be on application version 10.0.21 or above.

+- The LocalAgent must be on version 2.7.0 or higher.

 ## Preparation

 1. Deploy your new SQL Server instance into a VM, or create a new SQL cluster.

-1. Ensure you configure the new instance or cluster according to our documentation: [Set up SQL Server](./setup-deploy-on-premises-pu41.md#setupsql).
+1. Ensure you configure the new instance or cluster according to [Set up SQL Server](./setup-deploy-on-premises-pu41.md#setupsql).

-1. If you are using self-signed certificates, ensure they have been imported into the nodes within the Service Fabric Cluster.
+1. If you are using self-signed certificates, ensure that they have been imported to the AOS,MR and Orchestrator nodes in your Service Fabric cluster.

 ## Database operations